Form 8.3 - The Vanguard Group, Inc.: Network International Holdings plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerAnstehende Zinsentscheide sorgen für Zurückhaltung: SMI im Minus -- DAX in Rot -- Asiatische Börsen letztendlich ohne gemeinsame Richtung
+Börse aktuell - Live TickerAnleger meiden Risiken: SMI auf Richtungssuche -- DAX etwas leichter -- Asiatische Börsen schliessen uneinheitlich

-Am heimischen Aktienmarkt ist am Montag Zurückhaltung zu beobachten.
-Der deutsche Aktienmarkt notiert tiefer.
-An den wichtigsten asiatischen Märkten waren am Montag unterschiedliche Richtungen auszumachen.
+Am heimischen Aktienmarkt ist am Dienstag keine klare Richtung zu erkennen, während der deutsche Aktienmarkt etwas nachgibt.
+An den wichtigsten asiatischen Märkten war am Dienstag keine einheitliche Richtung zu sehen.

 finanzen.net News